vdrnxs/vdrnxs/README.md

 Barcelona-based dev, now living in the Netherlands.

 3+ years building software through personal projects and freelance work — React, Node.js, and TypeScript, with hands-on experience in blockchain and DeFi.
+Focused on shipping real things from scratch — MVPs, tools, and experiments

-I focus on shipping real things from scratch — MVPs, tools, and experiments — each project faster, cleaner, and better than the last.
+— each project faster, cleaner, and better than the last.

 Looking to bring that into a professional team and keep growing.